2. Talk to the person

 - explain what you should do next

-If they don't provide this information, ask them for it.
+If they do not provide this information, ask them for it.